kaiorosa1/100-days-of-code/log.md

 ### Day 30: February 25, 2019

 **Today's Progress**: I've worked on some challenges on FCC.
 Basic JavaScript, variables, how to assign values and how the operators work and how to handle strings.

 **Thoughts**: It's a new chapter for me right now I'm going back to challenges.
 It's very exciting to be solving challenges and learning about JS.
 I'll spend a least 30 minutes today trying to figure out what project I'll be focusing next.
+I have decided that I'm gonna create a new minesweeper but this time in JS.

-**Link(s) to work**: Commit on Github :
+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado-js/commit/9aa17758cf0bdb6483b944bdf653e8db94b9f822